CivicActions/agile-california/documentation/usds-checklist.md

 #### Answers to key questions

-1. At the beginning of the project we thought it was Foster Parents, but the State answered our questions explaining it is Biological Parents, as well as case workers with whom they must communicate.
+1. At the start of the project we understood the primary users to be foster parents and case workers.
+After submitting questions to the State, we learned that biological parents were in fact the intended primary users.
+We adjusted our focus accordingly.
-2. Communication between parents (both foster and biological) and caseworkers is costly and cumbersome, and finding dropoff and visitation sites difficult.
+2. Communication between parents (both foster and biological) and caseworkers is costly and cumbersome, and finding drop-off and visitation sites difficult.
+The service we designed would address both of these user needs.
-3. The case worker wants to be able to handle a large case load, the parent wants to communicate more clearly around the status of their children.
+3. Parents want simpler, more immediate communication about the status of their children, and caseworkers need to be able to effectively handle a large caseload.
 4. We have not yet addressed the problem of people who don't use smart phones - a potential future enhancement would be to integrate bidirectional SMS capability into the Inbox.
 5. The following user research methods were used: [User Interviews](https://github.com/CivicActions/agile-california/tree/master/documentation/ux/user-interviews), [Design Studio](https://github.com/CivicActions/agile-california/tree/master/documentation/ux/wireframes), [Personae](https://github.com/CivicActions/agile-california/blob/master/documentation/ux/user-research/user-personas.md), [Empathy Map](https://github.com/CivicActions/agile-california/blob/master/documentation/ux/user-research/foster-parent-empathy-map.md), [Story Map](https://github.com/CivicActions/agile-california/blob/master/documentation/ux/user-story-map/user-story-map.md), [Wireframes](https://github.com/CivicActions/agile-california/tree/master/documentation/ux/wireframes).
-6. That parents want streamlined communication, and that changes to visitation status and arrange dropoff locations are big deal.
+6. Key findings were that parents want streamlined communication, and that changes to visitation status and arrange drop-off locations are a big deal to them.
-7. All of our work is publicly [documented]((https://github.com/CivicActions/agile-california/blob/master/documentation) including our all of our UX finding.
+7. All of our work is publicly [documented]((https://github.com/CivicActions/agile-california/blob/master/documentation) including our all of our UX findings.
-8. During each of the 6 sprints.
+8. We tested with real people during each of our 6 sprints.

 <a name="Play2"></a>
 ## Play 2